2025 Event | Blue Mountains World Kangaroo Day

 ...the Kangaroo Care Community Group flyer that encourages each community to monitor, protect and care for their local kangaroos.

-This Friday 24th October Event - will be a chance for the public to hear about...
+This BMWKD Outreach Event - will be a chance for the public to hear about...

 ... how awesome kangaroos are,